ResursBank/ecom2/README.md

 There are two other **optional** parameters we've not included in the example
 above:

-1. $application - Information relevant for loans mostly.
+1. $application - Information which is mostly relevant for loans.
 2. $metadata - Additional information you want to store with the payment.

 The example above will create a *payment session* for you.
 The URL you would